rokath/tcobs/docs/TCOBSSpecification.md

 ![COBSDataDisruption](./ref/COBSDataDisruption.svg)

 * For the COBS decoder it makes no difference if the COBS packages start or end with a sigil byte.
 In any case it will run into issues in such case with high probability.
-  * An additional CRC, like a simple XOR inside could be added but would not really help.
+  * An additional package CRC before encoding could be added to decrease false match probability.
 * The receiver calls continuously a `Read()` function.
 The received buffer can contain 0-delimited COBS packages and the receiver assumes them all to be valid because there is no known significant time delay between package start and end.
 * If a package start was received and the next package end reception is more than ~100ms away, a data disruption is likely and the receiver should ignore these data.
   * To minimise data loss, each message should get COBS encoded separately.